Aravinds2511/Aravinds2511/README.md

 ### HELLO 👋 , Hope you are doing fine , I am Aravind S and upnext is a little something about the current me ..
 - Primarily Blockchain Developer.
-- I'm currently learning Solidity, Defi, smart contract Optimization and EVM in depth.
+- I'm currently learning Solidity, Defi, smart contract Optimization and security in depth.
 - I know the basics of web2 development and have done few projects in it.
 - How to reach me : --**[Linkedin](http://www.linkedin.com/in/aravind-srinivasan-088367291) -- [Mail](mailto:aravindvasang@gmail.com) -- [Resume](https://drive.google.com/file/d/1FvMENSXual_9B4oO4k4UOUAVJFoD-DP4/view?usp=sharing) --[Personal Website](https://portfolio-five-jade-58.vercel.app/).**